Naturhistoriska/birdscanner/README.md

 executed by `make refdata`).
 It may be possible to circumvent that step by manually creating the necessary files (mostly untested).

+We also provide filtered versions of the "Jarvis data".
+Please see the file `birdscanner/doc/Jarvis_et_al_2015/README.md`.

 ## Outdata